-Here you can specify how the pages of a document should be arranged on the screen when the document is viewed at low zoom levels:
+With this option, you can specify if TextMaker should display multiple pages of a document side by side when the document is viewed at a very low zoom level:

-- On: Displays as many pages next to each other as fit into the document window.
-This allows you to view as many pages at the same time as possible. - Off: Displays one page on top of each other.
+- On: Display as many document pages next to each other as fit into the document window.
+This allows you to view multiple pages at the same time. - Off: Display one page on top of each other.